mysterious-coding/base_entranced/README.md

 `autorespawn 1` = item will automatically respawn when return timer expires (default)

 `respawntime <#>` = item will take this many milliseconds to return after dropped and untouched (defaults to 20000, which is the JK3 default).
-Use `respawntime -1` to make the item never return.
+Use `autorespawn -1` to make the item never return.

 Mapmakers are advised to include the new `healingteam` key to healable `func_breakable`s.
 Because this key is missing from basejka, if the server is using custom team/class overrides, both teams are able to heal `func_breakable`s.
 For example, `healingteam 2` ensures only defense will be able to heal it. base_entranced includes hardcoded overrides for Hoth, Desert and Nar Shaddaa, which is why this bug is not noticeable there.